acubeLab/k2tree/README.md

 , based on subtree compression.
 ```

-Invoked will generate three new files in the same directory as `m.k2`:
+Invoked will generate three new files in the same directory as `infile`:

 * `m.ck2`: contains the compressed k2-tree.
 You can load it using the `mload_from_file` function.
 * `m.ck2.p`: a binary file holding a `uint32_t` array.
 Each value points to the destination of a pointer node `0000`.